simeononsecurity/simeononsecurity.ch/content/articles/seven-essential-network-security-measures-to-protect-your-business/index.en.md

 Another important step in securing wireless networks is to implement **access controls**.
 This involves restricting access to the network only to authorized devices and users, and setting up passwords and other authentication measures to ensure that only authorized users can access the network.

 Access controls can be implemented through the use of **firewalls**, which act as a barrier between your network and the internet, preventing unauthorized access.
-Additionally, you can set up a **guest network** for visitors to your home or office, which provides limited access to the network and prevents them from accessing sensitive data.
+Also, you can set up a **guest network** for visitors to your home or office, which provides limited access to the network and prevents them from accessing sensitive data.

 #### Regularly Monitoring Wireless Network Activity

 Regularly monitoring wireless network activity is crucial in identifying potential security breaches and preventing unauthorized access.
 It's important to **monitor the activity of all devices** connected to the network and to take immediate action if any **suspicious activity** is detected.

 You can monitor your network activity by using **network monitoring tools** that provide real-time alerts and notifications.
-Additionally, you can set up security protocols that automatically **disconnect any unauthorized device** attempting to access the network.
+Also, you can set up security protocols that automatically **disconnect any unauthorized device** attempting to access the network.

 By following these steps, you can ensure that your wireless network is secure and protected from potential security breaches.
 Remember to **regularly update your security protocols** and to stay vigilant in monitoring your network activity to ensure maximum security.